Video of police handcuffing Black teen while other brawling boy is put on a couch sparks probe

 While this was unfolding, the light-skinned teen sat on the couch and was not detained by police.
 Young people who witnessed the fight quickly observed the juxtaposition.
 A young woman is heard saying in the video, “It’s because he’s Black, racially motivated.”

-The excessive force used in the mall fight has sparked outrage.
+The force that police used in the mall fight has sparked outrage.
 New Jersey Gov. Phil Murphy (D) said the incident showed a clear difference in how police handled the two teens.

 “Although an investigation is still gathering the facts about this incident, I’m deeply disturbed by what appears to be racially disparate treatment in this video,” the governor tweeted.
 “We’re committed to increasing trust between law enforcement and the people they serve.”